podium/elixir-style-guide/README.md

   ```

 * <a name="function-calling-parens"></a>
-  Most of the time when calling functions that take parameters, it is **preferred** to use parentheses.
+  When calling functions that take parameters, use parentheses.
 Enforced by Formatter
   <sup>[[link](#function-calling-parens)]</sup>

   ```elixir